William-Moreno/reading-notes/Code_401/class_02.md

 | **Routing** | *Routing is the mechanism by which requests are connected to some code.
 It is essentially the way you navigate through a website or web-application.* [Wilbert Schepenaar](https://medium.com/@wilbo/server-side-vs-client-side-routing-71d710e9227f) |
 | **WRRC** | *'Web Request/Response Cycle'* *The web is a cycle of requests and responses that flow between clients and servers.* [Jen Strong](https://medium.com/@jen_strong/the-request-response-cycle-of-the-web-1b7e206e9047) |

+## 3 Things I Had Previously Heard of and Now Have Better Clarity On

+1. Node.js is a **runtime environment** intended for use OUTSIDE of a browser context
+1. Express.js is a Node web **framework** that allows us to write handlers for requests using HTTP verbs and routes and utilize view rendering engines to generate templated responses
+1. Continuous Integration is a process developers use to integrate code into a shared repository where the code is verified by automated build and testing.
+This ensures the code is both "good" as well as able to be successfully integrated into the existing code in the repository.

+## 3 Things I Am Hoping to Learn More About in the Upcoming Lecture

+1. Error-First-Callbacks
+1. `express.Router()`
+1. `.next()`

+## I Am Most Excited About Trying to Implement or See How These Work:

+- Object Relational Mappers (ORM)
+- Additional view rendering templates

 [Back to Main](../README.md)